TECH3015/lectures/lecture-06.md

 > “when you’re designing a website, you should think about your content first.”
 >
 > “we often created sites without thinking about strategy at all … we would first design a site that looked nice and matched our branding.
-Next, we made a list of all the stuff we had that we wanted to put on the site (content), and then we tried to fit all of our stuff into the newly designed site.”
+Next, we made a list of all the stuff we wanted to put on the site (content), and then tried to fit all of our stuff into the newly designed site.”

 Clarissa Peterson 2014, [Learning Responsive Web Design: A Beginner’s Guide](http://www.learningrwd.com/)